The University of British Columbia

 Shan, H. (2017).
 Lifelong education and lifelong learning with Chinese characteristics: A critical policy discourse analysis, Asia Pacific Education Review, 18 (2), 189-201.

 Shan, H. (2015).
-Distributed pedagogy of difference: Reimagining immigrant training and education, Canadian Journal for Studies in Adult Education, 27(3), 1-16.
+Distributed pedagogy of difference: Reimagining immigrant training and education, Canadian Journal for the Study of Adult Education, 27(3), 1-16.

-Ng, R., & Shan, H. (2010).
+Ng, R. & Shan, H. (2010).
 Lifelong learning as ideological practice: An analysis from the perspective of professional immigrant women.
-The International Journal of Lifelong Education, 29(2), 169-184.
+International Journal of Lifelong Education, 29(2), 169-184.

 Shan, H. (2009).
 Practices on the periphery: Chinese immigrant women negotiating occupational niches in Canada.
 Canadian Journal for the Study of Adult Education, 21(2), 1-18.